-What does your insurance policy cover when it comes to treatment?
-Why do they cover some items and not others?
-We have experience negotiating insurance providers, so there’s no need to face the confusing details of coverage on your own.
+When it comes to paying for a drug or alcohol substance use treatment program, understanding your rehab insurance coverage policy can be daunting.
+Questions like, “What does my insurance policy cover when it comes to treatment?” and, “Why do they cover some items and not others?” can cause you or your loved one to second guess the decision to get help.
+We have experience negotiating with insurance providers, so there’s no need to face the confusing details of coverage on your own.

 Demystifying Common Insurance Terms

-In-network coverage – When a treatment provider is in-network with your insurance company, it means the rates for treatment are discounted and predetermined.
+When a treatment provider is in-network with your insurance company, it means the rates for treatment are discounted and predetermined.
 This is cost-effective for all involved parties, but it also means that the choice of providers may be limited.

-Out-of-network coverage – This applies to a treatment provider that does not have a predetermined contract or cost agreement with the insurance company, but people can still receive treatment with this provider.
+This applies to a treatment provider that does not have a predetermined contract or cost agreement with the insurance company, but people can still receive treatment with this provider.
 The rates won’t be discounted to the same extent they are for in-network providers, but finding a specialized facility may be worth the out-of-network rates.

 Your out-of-pocket cost is any amount not covered by insurance that you are responsible for.
 These costs are usually due at the time treatment begins, but you may also be able to set up a payment plan.
 Out-of-pocket expenses include deductibles, co-pays, and co-insurance.